KARthiKReddY563/TCL-Workshop/README.md

 }

 ```
-The above script is used to expand bussed ports into format [2] which can be understandle by Opentimer tool as shown below.
+The above script is used to expand bussed ports into format [2] which can be understandable by Opentimer tool as shown below.

 Before expanding